 Requirements for the Ph.D.

-Students are required to complete the following requirements: satisfactorily pass the departmental written exam, complete five advanced graduate courses, a qualifying examination, teaching requirement, and a final defense of the thesis as described below.
+Students are required to complete the following requirements: complete the departmental diagnostic exam prior to the start of classes, satisfactorily pass the departmental core courses and electives for qualification, complete five advanced graduate courses, a PhD candidacy examination, teaching requirement, and a final defense of the thesis as described below.

 Advanced Graduate Courses